 Answer – Yes there are!
 If you apply for a credit card or loan, want to purchase a car, or plan to buy a house, proving you have a work history and regular income is important.
 If you cannot show that you are legally employed, the lender may deny your credit or loan request because they may no feel you will be able to pay them back.

 What if the family I work for doesn't want to pay nanny taxes?

-- They will be able to take advantage of their flexible-spending plan and deduct your salary as a qualifying expense
+- They will be able to take advantage of their dependent care assistance plan and child and dependent care tax credit by using your wages as a qualifying expense.

-- Not paying you properly cheats you out of any credits to your Social Security account, impedes your ability to obtain credit, and will not protect you if you become unemployed
+- Not paying you properly cheats you out of funds to your Social Security account; prevents you from obtaining a loan, mortgage, or credit; and will not protect you if you become unemployed

 - Because it’s the law!

 How does GTM help me and the family I work for?

 Answer – GTM Payroll Services works with thousands of families and nannies around the country to help them comply with federal and state tax, wage, and labor laws.
 This helps ensure a healthy working and professional relationship between the family and their nanny.